Random Facts

 Dry Cell HHO Generator

-For this second one, we need to do some research on it.
+For this one, we need to do some research on it.
 If you have any information or experience with it, please add a comment.

 MAF AND AFM

-The difference between the MAF (Mass Air Flow) sensor and the earlier AFM (Air Flow Meter) sensor, is that the AFM measures incoming airflow by volume, and the MAF measures incoming airflow by its mass.
+The difference between the MAF (Mass Air Flow) sensor and the earlier AFM (Air Flow Meter) sensor, is that the AFM measures incoming airflow by volume, and the MAF measures incoming airflow by mass.

 Leave a Reply